ML4ITS/tdt99-2020/README.md

 ### Topic 1: Forecasting Irregular Time Series
 - Joint Modeling of Local and Global Temporal Dynamics for Multivariate Time Series Forecasting with Missing Values
-- Deep and Confident Predictionn for Time Series at Uber
+- Deep and Confident Predictionn for Time Series at Uber [*Christian L.*]
 - Time-series Extreme Event Forecasting with Neural Networks at Uber
 - Shape and Time Distortion Loss for Training Deep Time Series Forecasting Models
 - Self-boosted Time-series Forecasting with Multi-task and Multi-view Learning